nanvel/blog/2017/11/trading.md

 This is the act of selling something that you’ve borrowed with the hope of being able to buy it back later at a lower price.

+### Margin trading

+Margin trading refers to the practice of using borrowed funds from a broker to trade a financial asset.
+Since such use of financial leverage can potentially magnify gains but could also saddle the trader with devastating losses.

 ### Market

 > A market is the combined behavior of thousands of people responding to information, misinformation and whim.